 10. What to Pack for Your Dominican Republic Vacation

 How to pack for the Dominican Republic depends on what you’re going to do, what part you are visiting, and when you’re going.
-But almost everywhere you go, make sure to pack plenty of loose and airy clothes, comfortable walking shoes, sandals with grip, and short sleeve shirts.
+But almost everywhere you go, make sure to pack plenty of loose and airy clothes, comfortable walking shoes, sandals with grip, and short-sleeved shirts.
 This type of attire helps you stay cool and ward off mosquito bites.

 Here are some other special DR packing tips: